 Restitution Enforcement was eventually renamed as the Community Supervision Unit and they now have a staff of seven officers, a director, assistant director and four support staff.
 They provide supervision for those found in contempt of court for their failure to pay child support pursuant to section 157 Subchapter E of the Texas Family Code.
 The unit also provides supervision for persons in contempt for failure to allow possession of and access to a child for the purpose of visitation.
 During community supervision, obstacles are addressed that have prevented probationers from meeting their court ordered requirements.
 The primary goal of this unit is to see that these probationers remain in compliance with the orders of the court and, when they are not, to refer the case to Legal Enforcement for appropriate action.
 The Community Supervision Unit provides the Family District Courts with an effective method of both monitoring/enforcing the court orders that is also a cost saving alternative to incarceration.

 There have been only three Executive Directors of the Tarrant County Domestic Relations Office.
 Lawrence Blais was appointed as the first Executive Director in 1983 and served two years.
 Norris Branham was appointed in 1986 and served through 2008.
-Christina (Christie) S. Glenn was appointed in 2009 and is the current Executive Director.
+Christina (Christie) S. Glenn was appointed in 2009.